Budi721/Budi721/README.md

 ---

 #### I'm a Full-Stack Developer based in Pekalongan, Central Java.
-Tech stack that i have used, such as:
+Tech stack that I have used, such as:

 - React js and Node js.
 - Golang
 - Flutter
+- Kotlin / Java
-- Laravel or PHP MVC Framework
+- Laravel / PHP MVC Framework
 - Python

 In my free time, i use to learn new things. i wonder how machine learning and deep learning work and want to learn more about software architecture and cloud computing.